mailbots/mailbots/README.md

 2. More experineced skill developers that wish to encapsulate some complex task as an easy-to-use Gopher Skill.

 For category 1, we employ the metaphorical gopher to cancapsulate skills that "just work" with a single, intuitive command.
 Code is deliberately hidden from this type of user.
 Sensible defaults are used for skills so the user's first-time-use is a positive experience.
 The conceptual model for this user is a lovable rodent that digs tunnels and gets things done for you.
 What's not to like?

 For category 2, the more experience user, we don't try to hide Gopher App's internals.
 Gopher App is, essentially, an Express middleware stack along with some conventions to load and share this middlware.
 This familiar environment makes skill authoring a breeze for more experienced developers.

-## Testing

-A testable Gopher App, complete with all your custom handlers and skills, can be exported for use in any number of testing frameworks by calling `gopherApp.exportApp()`.
-Call this instead of `listen`, then run it through your testing framework.